 What does BB hope to achieve by keeping journalists away?

-The whole saga feels like a way to enforce a media blackout and shield the supreme banking regulatory body from public eyes.
+The whole saga feels like a way to enforce a media blackout and shield the supreme banking regulatory body from the public eye.
 The question is — does such action benefit the country?

 On 25 April 2024, something unprecedented happened.
 Never before in 53 years after independence have journalists been formally barred from collecting news from the Bangladesh Bank.
 However, on this day, Bangladesh Bank imposed a strict restriction on journalists' access to its building.